andresporras3423/tic-tac-toe-ruby/README.md

 # What it does

-- it use rspec to test the code on the ruby files.
+- Play the famous tic-tac-toe game in the terminal

 # HOW TO PLAY